griffio/griffio.github.io/_posts/2015-06-12-Remote-First.md

 If you are Apple you can compete by building a [big space ship](http://www.cupertino.org/index.aspx?page=1107).

-If the perception of your company is mediocre/stagnant, the inertia from when it first put Radio on the Internet in 1999, then remote first offers a methodology and a brand instead of ephemeral benefits - ping pong, catered lunches.
+If the perception of your company is still taken from the inertia when it first put Radio on the Internet in 1999, then Remote First offers a methodology and a brand to make it relevant instead of adding ephemeral benefits like ping pong, catered lunches.

 Initially, Teams can adopt practices faster than the whole company.
 Start there.